andreasnilssondev/naptimer/README.md

 Keep track of your baby's naps.

-No cookies, no tracking, and no data shared.
+Private data.
+No cookies, tracking, or data shared anywhere.
 All data is stored on your device only.

 https://naptimer.netlify.app/